klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

 ![](http://ftp.cptec.inpe.br/pesquisa/bramsrd/BRAMS-6.0/docs/fig2.png)

-6. ## How to see the data outputs
+## 6. How to see the data outputs

    The output of model as You read above is in GRADS file.
 May be used another formats but we will show how in expert users guide.
-If You are using Ubuntu Linux or some Debia derivated Linux You can install grads in a simple way, using apt-get command
+If You are using Ubuntu Linux or some Debian derivated Linux You can install grads in a simple way, using apt-get command:

    ```bash
    sudo apt-get install grads
    ```

    To install grads right from source, please, see the information on site [GrADS Downloads](http://cola.gmu.edu/grads/downloads.php).
-Pay attention on the necessary libraries explained on [GrADS Supplibs](http://cola.gmu.edu/grads/gadoc/supplibs2.html)
+Pay attention on the necessary libraries explained on [GrADS Supplibs](http://cola.gmu.edu/grads/gadoc/supplibs2.html).

    To learn about grads we recommend to read the document [Grads Manual from NCEP](https://www.cpc.ncep.noaa.gov/products/international/grads/Advanced_GrADS_Manual.pdf).

-7. ## How to filter the log output
+## 7. How to filter the log output

    Supposed You run the model and put the output in a file.
 See example: